isabella232/dynamic-media-classic.en-1/help/application-setup.md

 See also [Testing the Secure Testing service](testing-assets-making-them-public.md#testing_the_secure_testing_service).

-* **Published Server Name** &ndash; This server is the live CDN server used in all system-generated URL calls specific to your account.
+* **Published Server Name** - This server is the live CDN server used in all system-generated URL calls specific to your account.
 Do not change this server name unless you are instructed to do so by a Dynamic Media Classic support technician.

-* **Origin Server Name** &ndash; This server is used for quality assurance testing only.
+* **Origin Server Name** - This server is used for quality assurance testing only.
 Do not change this server name unless instructed to do so by a Dynamic Media Classic support technician.

 <!-- **AGM Server Name** This server is used for Web-to-Print templates.
 This server is set on a company-wide basis.
 Do not change this server name unless instructed to do so by a Dynamic Media Classic support technician. -->

-* **Test&amp;Target Server Name** &ndash; Your Test&Target URL, up to and including .com.
+* **Test&amp;Target Server Name** - Your Test&Target URL, up to and including .com.
 For instructions about obtaining this URL, see Integrating [!DNL Dynamic Media Classic] with [!DNL Target Standard/Premium].

 <!-- **Test Publish Context Server Name** -->

-* **iOS Streaming Server Name** &ndash; The URL to your [!DNL Dynamic Media Classic] iOS streaming server.
+* **iOS Streaming Server Name** - The URL to your [!DNL Dynamic Media Classic] iOS streaming server.
 This server delivers streaming video to iOS-based devices using HTTP protocol.

-* **Progressive Video Server Name** &ndash; The URL to your [!DNL Dynamic Media Classic] progressive video server.
+* **Progressive Video Server Name** - The URL to your [!DNL Dynamic Media Classic] progressive video server.
 This server delivers progressive video using HTTP protocol.

-* **Show URL for unpublished assets** &ndash; Select this option if you want [!DNL Dynamic Media Classic] to display a URL when previewing any asset, whether it is published or not.
+* **Show URL for unpublished assets** - Select this option if you want [!DNL Dynamic Media Classic] to display a URL when previewing any asset, whether it is published or not.
 If the asset is not published, the URL does not work.
 However, you can use the URL for planning or organizational purposes.

 <!-- **Allow AIR install** Select this option to allow users to download Dynamic Media Classic desktop version to their local hard drives.
 Users install the application from the Desktop Version area of the Personal Setup screen. -->

 <!-- AIR users must manually uninstall their existing app and reinstall from the web version of Dynamic Media Classic (in Personal Settings).
 After this one-time reinstallation, you are prompted to upgrade whenever the server has a newer version of Dynamic Media Classic AIR.
 Dynamic Media Classic is integrated with the Application Update Framework which streamlines the upgrade process. -->

-* **CDN Invalidation Template** &ndash; Specifies the template that is used for invalidating the CDN (Content Delivery Network) cache.
+* **CDN Invalidation Template** - Specifies the template that is used for invalidating the CDN (Content Delivery Network) cache.

    For example, suppose you enter an image URL (including image presets or modifiers) referencing `<ID>`, instead of a specific image ID as in the following example: